Authentication

 Steps for first time access

-Access to the command shell of mini compute cluster is only available via SSH keys (see here for an explanation about SSH key based authentication).
-On the other hand, access to web services (JupyterHub, ...) is made via username/password authentication.
+Access to the command shell of mini compute cluster is only available via SSH key authentication (see here for details about SSH key based authentication).
+On the other hand, access to JupyterHub is made via two-factor authentication with a password followed by a six-digit time-based one-time passcode (OTP).

 1. Generate and install SSH keys on the computer from which you want to access mc2;